Gazprom: Exports

 Gazprom delivered gas to 25 European countries.
-Its main export arm is Gazprom Export LLC, founded in 1973 and before 1 November 2006 known as Gazexport, which has a monopoly on gas exports to countries outside of the former Soviet Union.
-The majority of Russian gas in Europe is sold on 25-year contracts.
-In late 2004, Gazprom was the sole gas supplier to Bosnia and Herzegovina, Estonia, Finland, Macedonia, Latvia, Lithuania, Moldova, Serbia and Slovakia.
+Its main export arm is Gazprom Export LLC, founded in 1973 and previously known as Gazexport until November 1, 2006, which has a monopoly on gas exports to countries outside the former Soviet Union.
+The majority of Russian gas in Europe was sold on 25-year contracts.
+In late 2004, Gazprom was the sole gas supplier to Bosnia and Herzegovina, Estonia, Finland, Macedonia, Latvia, Lithuania, Moldova, Serbia, and Slovakia.
 It provided 97 percent of Bulgaria's gas, 89 percent of Hungary's gas, 86 percent of Poland's gas, nearly 75 percent of the Czech Republic's, 67 percent of Turkey's, 65 percent of Austria's, about 40 percent of Romania's, 36 percent of Germany's, 27 percent of Italy's, and 25 percent of France's gas.
-The European Union received about 25 percent of its gas supply from Gazprom.
-In 2006, Gazprom entered several long term gas contracts with European companies.
+By December 2010 with strong support from Alexander Medvedev and Antonio Fallico, who was Russia's honorary consul in Verona, a former Italian communist and a close associate of both Alexey Anatolievich Matveev (Алексей Анатольевич Матвеев; born 21 December 1963) and Vladimir Putin, Italy's gas supplied by Russia had greatly increased from 25 percent in 2004 to 70 percent.
+In May 2006, the European Union received about 25 percent of its gas supply from Gazprom.
+In 2006, Gazprom entered several long-term gas contracts with European companies.
 The contract prices were mainly linked to oil prices.

-In 2014, Europe was the source of 40% of Gazprom's revenue.
+In 2014, Europe accounted for 40% of Gazprom's revenue.
 The proportion of Europe's gas bought in the spot market rose from 15 percent in 2008 to 44 percent in 2012.

-In September 2013, during the G20 summit, Gazprom signed an agreement with CNPC that the Henry Hub index would not be used to settle prices for their trades.
-On 21 May 2014, Putin met with Xi Jinping and negotiated a $400bn deal between Gazprom and CNPC.
-Under the contract, Russia was to supply 38 billion cubic meters of gas annually over 30 years at a cost of $350 per thousand cubic meters beginning in 2018.
-During the first half of 2018, Gazprom increased its export about 8.7%.
+In September 2013, during the G20 summit, Gazprom signed an agreement with China National Petroleum Corporation (CNPC) that the Henry Hub index would not be used to settle prices for their trades.
+In May 2014, Russian President Putin met with General Secretary of the Chinese Communist Party Xi Jinping and negotiated a $400bn deal between the Gazprom and the CNPC.
+Under the contract, Russia was to supply 38 billion cubic meters of gas annually over 30 years for $350 per thousand cubic meters beginning in 2018.
 In 2013, the average price of Gazprom's gas in Europe was about $380 per thousand cubic meters.
-China offered a loan of about $50bn to finance development of the gas fields and the construction of the pipeline by Russia up to the Chinese border, with the Chinese to build the remaining pipeline.
+China offered a loan of about $50bn to finance the development of the gas fields and the construction of the pipeline by Russia up to the Chinese border, with the Chinese to build the remaining pipeline.

-In January 2023, as a result of the sanctions imposed on Russia in 2022, Gazprom announced its exports of gas fell 45% from 185Bcm to 101Bcm, mainly due to the loss of the European market.
+In January 2023, as a result of the sanctions imposed on Russia following the 2022 invasion of Ukraine, Gazprom announced that its gas exports had fallen 45% from 185 billion cubic meters (Bcm) to 101 Bcm, mainly due to the loss of the European market.
+During 2023 exports fell again, with Europe purchasing just 28Bcm, a level not seen since the 1970s.